 In this case I am looking at a specific host.
 The use case for looking at a single host like this may be an issue with the host, such as it keeps disconnecting from vCenter.
 As we all know, hosts also do weird things when some sort of failure is eminent, so this is away to keep an eye on one causing trouble.
 You will notice in the right hand corner of the screen there is a button for Add to Dashboard.
 You can add anything you come up with in Interactive Analytics right to your dashboard.
 You will also notice we can add as many filters as we would like to get the fully customized view we are looking for based on what is going on in our VMware vSphere environment.

-VMware Licensing Gives You Log Insight
+All About VMware Log Insight Licensing

 When I say VMware licensing, I am talking about VMware vCenter server licensing.
 As we all know, vCenter Server is the brains of any large vSphere deployment, and we all already own it.
 VMware began bundling a 25-OSI Log Insight bundle into vCenter Server in 2016, which you can read about more in this VMware KB.

-When it comes to VMware licensing, vRealize Log Insight is licensed by the OSI or OS Instance.
+When it comes to VMware licensing, vRealize Log Insight licensing is measured by the OSI or OS Instance.
 You will need a vRealize Log Insight OSI for vCenter Server, ESXi hosts, Virtual Machines, and other vSphere components like NSX if you are looking to leverage the power of Log Insight.
 Remember, VMware vRealize Log Isight is capable of collecting logs and performing analytics on more than just VMware vSphere.
 At this time, there are a staggering 73 content packs available for VMware vRealize Log Insight on the VMware Marketplace, which means many of the solutions in customer environments can benefit from vRealize Log Insight.
 You can purchase additional OSI licenses in packs of 25, which is a granularity many are thrilled with.
 By purchasing linceces in packs of 25 instead of say 1000, we can be assured that we have not paid for VMware licenses we are not even using.

 Because you are already licensed for Log Insight if you own VMware vCenter server, it is very tempting to deploy.
 If you don’t have a development environment however, you may be concerned with deploying a brand new product into production, which can be daunting if you do not have any experience with it.
 Further more, you may also need to work with operations team members and show them the new product before it is deployed.
 Our friends at VMware know that this is commonly encountered with many of their products, so they have provided a solution.